clouie87/release_notes/README.md

 ReleaseNotes::Manager.new('your repo', 'access token').publish_release('server name', 'new tag name')
 ```
 Then on Github go to your releases to view your changelog.

+### Possible Caveats
+If none of the releases has been deployed to the specified server, it compares the tag against the previous release.
+Release Notes assumes that the newly created tag has not been published yet.
+If the new tag has been published as a release, then the changelog will not be updated.
+Solution: Delete the Release and re-run the command above.